Tavistock: Events

 In 2010, the town was chosen to be a stage depart town in the Tour of Britain cycle race.

 On the first Sunday in October, the annual Abbots Way Walk finishes in Tavistock.
 Started in 1962, this challenge walk starts at Buckfast Abbey and participants walk 24 miles across Southern Dartmoor to finish at Tavistock.

-It is now organised by Tavistock & District Outdoor Education Forum.
-In 2020 this event will be on Sunday 4 October and will be the 58th year the event has been organized.
+Transport

+Buses

+The main bus operator in Tavistock is Stagecoach South West, which runs the following key routes: